geektechniquestudios/LibrarianAPI/README.md

 ## You can get a random String from a .txt based list

+By doing what's below, you can get a random word from the most recently assigned list.
+If you don't choose a list, if will default to the DefaultDictionary.txt file.

 ```
 FileTools.getRandomWord();
 ```

-if you want to use your own word list, or the "CustomDictionary.txt" included, you can use
+If you want to use your own word list, or the "CustomDictionary.txt" included, you can use

 ```
 FileTools.setWordList(String whichWordList);
 ```

 where "whichWordList" is the name of your .txt file containing the list.
-Or you can pass the name of the .txt file located in your package called "memory"
+Or you can pass the name of the .txt file located in your package called "memory" as a parameter to do it in one step

 ```
-FileTools.getRandomWord(whichWordList);
+FileTools.getRandomWord(String whichWordList);
 ```
 where whichWordList is the .txt file from which you would like to get a random word.